Using "clickers" in the classroom

 - For small classes or very limited uses, we may be able to provide handsets that can be loaned to students for the duration of one or two class meetings.

-- As the instructor, you'll need to install free software on the computer that you will use to build questions.
+- As the instructor, you'll need to have the free software stored on the receiver so you can build questions.

 - Detailed guides and manuals for using the software are available on the TurningTechnologies website, but we'll be happy to assist you in learning to use it.

-- If you prefer, you can use your own laptop in the classroom, and project the questions from there.
+- If you prefer, you can use your own laptop in the classroom, and run the software and project the questions from there.

 - What about using iPhones or other 'smartphones' instead of a clicker?